fatalaijon/ku-polls/README.md

 ## Demo User Accounts

-Sample polls and users data included with the application.
-It has 4 demo user accounts:
+Sample polls and users data are included.
+There are 4 demo accounts:

 * `demo1` password `Hackme1`
 * `demo2` password `Hackme2`